-The final page offers space for you to outline the different relationships between your customers (and whether they reveal any opportunities for synergies).
+The final page allows you to outline the different relationships between your customers (and whether they reveal any opportunities for synergies).

 5. Advanced Systems – A Detailed Customer Profile Template

-This customer profile template from Advanced Systems gives you ample space to fill out the various demographic and psychographic details of each customer.
-Like the other templates, this option provides interesting fields that will help you create a robust form.
+This customer profile template from Advanced Systems gives you ample space to fill out each customer’s various demographic and psychographic details.
+Like the other templates, this option provides interesting fields to help you create a robust form.

 6. Claire Pitts – Dig Deeper Into Your Ideal Customer

-This customer profile template from Claire Pitts makes it easier for you to create detailed, insightful customer profiles that pay particular attention to psychographics.
+This customer profile template from Claire Pitts makes it easier for you to create a detailed, insightful buyer persona that pays particular attention to psychographics.
 This focus on psychographics is particularly useful for B2C businesses that need to understand customers en masse.

 In addition, it’s possible to combine this template with one of the others and create something that’s capable of guiding your various activities.